Below are several ways that you can add citations to Mendeley to build your research library:

 Select a paper, multiple papers, or a folder from your library in Mendeley Desktop and click Related to get a list of similar papers.

 Suggest uses your area of study and the contents of your Mendeley library to come up with new articles that may interest you.
-You will periodically receive suggestions via email, or you can click on Suggest in Mendeley Desktop or Web to retrieve the suggestions at any time.
+You will periodically receive suggestions via email, or you can click on Suggest in Mendeley Web to retrieve the suggestions at any time.

 In some databases, such as our ProQuest databases, the Save to Mendeley button does not work well.
 In that case, look for an option like Export / Save Citation, then save or export the citation in RIS format.
 Depending on the database, either do Direct Export - Open With - Mendeley.
 Or, save the RIS file and import it into Mendeley by choosing File - Import (or drag the file into Mendeley Desktop).